-In Flight Safety Part 1, I covered how the side effects of aspartame could actually cause problems for pilots and crew and consequently be a hazard for all those onboard a flight.
+In Flight Safety Part 1, I covered how the side effects of aspartame could actually cause problems for pilots and crew.
+Flight Safety – Pilot Error discusses those pilots you have suffered from the affects of aspartame.
 Captain Clayton Osbon suffered a mental episode and has now lost his livelihood and has been vilified and treated abominably because of an illness that was not his fault.
 How unfair!(See Part 3 and the Epilogue here)

 Captain Osbon suing JetBlue

 Captain Osbon is suing the airline JetBlue for failing to do anything about his behaviour, which he had no control over.
 He gave plenty of clues of him suffering a brain seizure by being out of character, missing a preflight meeting and turning up disheveled, disoriented and slow to respond.
 This behaviour was apparent from when he first arrived and throughout preflight, boarding and flight checks.
 He should have been pulled from the flight and health checked.
 Captain Osbon decided to sue the airline after the the crash of Germanwings flight in the French Alps, which killed 150 passengers and crew.
 The pilot downed the plane deliberately.

 Dr Bill Deagle

 Dr Bill Deagle who has been a civil aviation examiner, has examined pilots who have suffered seizures and other problems causing a lack of judgment, he states: